-Refrigerated cargo areas, buses, and passenger trains using HCFC-22 are not included in the definitions of "motor vehicle air-conditioners" or "motor vehicle-like air-conditioners" under EPA regulations for servicing of motor vehicle air conditioners.
+^{} Refrigerated cargo areas, buses, and passenger trains using HCFC-22 are not included in the definitions of "motor vehicle air-conditioners" under EPA regulations for servicing of motor vehicle air conditioners.

 1 See use conditions for HFC-152a at 73 FR 33304.